 - Fold a lettuce leaf in half lengthways.

 - Hold it in both hands, about 8–10 cm or 3–4 inches from the base.
 With your thumbs pointing diagonally, press on the crisp white middle part of the leaf and.
 (The tips of your thumbs should point towards the base of the leaf.
 This sounds complicated, but it's actually very easy.)

 - Tear the leaf.
 The tear you make will create 2 wings pointing upwards, and looks like an angel.
 (Well you might need to use a little bit of imagination to see it as an angel, but small children usually have tons of that!)

-If you do the same again, using a the next bit of the leaf, the result is shaped more like a butterfly.
-Of course, you are then left the top of the lettuce that's not so exciting in appearance - and guess what?
+If you do the same again, using the next bit of the leaf, the result is shaped more like a butterfly.
+Of course, you are then left with the top of the lettuce that's not so exciting in appearance, and guess what?
 You get to eat that!

 Once you've done this, you can show your children how to do it and they will have fun making their own angels.